Can Extroverts Have Social Anxiety? Signs And How To Cope

 If you desire social interaction but fear it simultaneously, be strategic about which social activities you participate in.

-You could only surround yourself with people you trust or gather in a small group.
+Begin by pushing your comfort zone with lower-risk social situations, like going to a relaxed lunch with a few close friends versus a huge party.
 This way, you get the socialization you need without the fear of such intense negative judgment.

 Smaller groups also mean there are fewer people to focus on if your anxiety can stem from worrying about everyone else having a good time.